dhoyle/splicedocs-jekyll/pages/CmdLineReference/CmdRollbackToSavepoint.md

 {: .paramName}

-The name of the savepoint to which the transaction should be rolled
-back: all savepoints up to and including this one are rolled back.
+The name of the savepoint to which the transaction should be rolled back.
+All savepoints up to and including this one are rolled back.
 {: .paramDefnFirst}

 </div>
 ## Usage Notes

+When you roll back a transaction to a savepoint, that savepoint and any others created after it within the transaction are automatically released.

-In contrast to the &nbsp;[`Rollback`](cmdlineref_rollback.html) command, the `Rollback to Savepoint` command rolls back but of your work, but does not start a new transaction.
+In contrast to the &nbsp;[`Rollback`](cmdlineref_rollback.html) command, the `Rollback to Savepoint` command rolls back all of the work in the current transaction, but does not start a new transaction.
-{: .body}

 ## Examples

-First we'll create a table, turn autocommit off, and insert some data into the table.
-We then create a savepoint, and verify the contents of our table:
+Create a table, turn autocommit off, and insert some data into the table.
+Then create a savepoint, and verify the contents of the table:

 <div class="preWrapperWide" markdown="1">
     splice> CREATE TABLE myTbl(i int);